DataONEorg/dataone-web/content/people/Katja-Seltmann.md

 ---
-avatar: "/uploads/AdamShepherd.png"
+avatar: "/uploads/KatjaSeltmann.jpg"
-fullname: Adam Shepherd
+fullname: Katja Seltmann
-firstname: Adam
+firstname: Katja
-role: Technical Director
+role: Director
-organization: Biological and Chemical Oceanography Data Management Office (BCO-DMO)
+organization: Cheadle Center for Biodiversity and Ecological Restoration
 d1_role: ''
-shortbio: Adam Shepherd is the Technical Director for the Biological and Chemical Oceanography Data Management Office (BCO-DMO) located at the Woods Hole Oceanographic Institution where he was worked as a software developer since 2000.
-He serves as co-chair of the Vocabulary Services and Semantics Interest Group for the Research Data Alliance.
-Currently, his work focuses on data semantics for improved discovery and reuse.
-longbio: Adam Shepherd is the Technical Director for the Biological and Chemical Oceanography Data Management Office (BCO-DMO) located at the Woods Hole Oceanographic Institution where he was worked as a software developer since 2000.
-He serves as co-chair of the Vocabulary Services and Semantics Interest Group for the Research Data Alliance.
-  Currently, his work focuses on data semantics for improved discovery and reuse.
+shortbio: As Director of the Cheadle Center for Biodiversity and Ecological Restoration, Katja directs the three main research and programmatic areas; collections management, education, and restoration.
+longbio: As Director of the Cheadle Center for Biodiversity and Ecological Restoration, Katja directs the three main research and programmatic areas; collections management, education, and restoration.
+Her own research agenda is in the field of biodiversity informatics, or data science research of digitized natural history collection records, arthropod diversity in restoration habitats, and expanding the STEAM (Science, Technology, Engineering, Art, and Math) educational impact of restoration natural areas and natural history collections.
-email: ashepherd@whoi.edu
+email: seltmann@ccber.ucsb.edu
 title: ''
-draft: true

 ---